luispedro/pythonvision_org/tutorial.rst

 First Task: Counting Nuclei
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our first task will be to take this image and count the number of nuclei:
+Our first task will be to take this image and count the number of nuclei (you can click on the image and download it to try this at home):

 .. image:: static/images/dna.jpeg
    :width: 25%
    :align: center
+   :target: _static/images/dna.jpeg

 Before we start, let us import the needed files.
 For all code examples in this tutorial, I am going to assume that you typed the following before coming to the example: